fleming79/async-kernel/README.md

     - code completions
     - history
 - Thread safe (thanks to [aiologic](https://aiologic.readthedocs.io/latest/))
-    - `Caller` for starting and scheduling of code execution in it's event loop
+    - `Caller` for starting and scheduling of code execution in its event loop
     - `Future` for a pending result
 - GUI event loops
     - [x] inline